 Motivational Interviewing

+At the core of my work is a strengths-based and values-based approach.
+The work here is relational, grounded in presence, meaning, and connection.
 My approach is neurodivergent- and LGBTQ+ affirming, trauma-informed, and recovery-oriented, especially suited for action-oriented, values-driven individuals who want to focus on the present and future while honoring and learning from past experiences.

 -